hongtaoh/hongtaoh.github.io/content/en/blog/what-if-i-dont-have-a-role-model.md

 Last year, it was confirmed by Yale University that the 1953 study never occurred.
 It’s a total fabrication.
 In a TED talk-- “stop searching for your passion”, the speaker Terri said passion is not a job.
 She wants us to throw the idea away that our life can be successful only if we can find our passion.
 Throw it away.
 I believe the same goes for role models.
 When young we might have a yardstick of success and have a role model.
 But it’s natural that we change our role model over time and it’s also natural that we can’t find one at some point in our life.

-Not having a role model does not necessarily mean that our life will be static and a failure.
-I came to this university not because I had admired a RUCer before.
-I major in journalism not because any reporters had been my role models.
-They just happened.

-So, if you have a role model, congrats.
-But if you don’t, just like me, please do believe that your life will also work out OK.